This post is about sex and money.

 If you’re trying to choose a method of NFP, you’re probably most concerned about effectiveness.
 Next up, you’re going to want to make sure you can afford to practice the method long-term.
 There’s no point in falling in love with a method if you can’t afford to keep it up, right?

-How much the Marquette Method costs depends greatly on a number of factors, including:
+How much the Marquette Method costs depends on a number of factors, including:

-- Whether you choose to learn through the Institute or through a private instructor
+- How you choose to learn the method

-- What stage of fertility you are in (regular cycles or breastfeeding)
+- Your stage of fertility (regular cycles or breastfeeding)